Avondale, Auckland: Suburban development

 From the mid-1920s Avondale became increasingly suburban.
-With a greater need to provide infrastructure for the area, the Avondale Borough Council planned to take out a large loan to pay for these costs.
-The residents of Avondale voted against this plan, and instead voted to amalgamate with Auckland City to the east, in the hope that the city would be better able to finance works projects.
+With a greater need to provide infrastructure for the area, the Avondale Borough Council was formed in 1922, it planned to take out a large loan to pay for these costs.
+The residents of Avondale voted against this plan, and instead voted to amalgamate with the City of Auckland to the east, in the hope that the city would be better able to finance works projects.
 After the vote was successful, Avondale Borough was absorbed into the Auckland City in 1927.

 In 1924, a new town hall was built for the Avondale Borough.
-After the merger with Auckland City, there was no longer an need for borough offices, and the town hall was repurposed as a cinema, now known as the Hollywood Cinema.
+After the merger with Auckland City, there was no longer a need for borough offices, and the town hall was repurposed as a cinema, now known as the Hollywood Cinema.

 In 1963, LynnMall, the first American-style shopping centre was opened in the neighbouring suburb of New Lynn.
 This negatively affected many of the shops in Avondale throughout the 1960s and 1970s.

 3 Guys supermarket

 Albert Gubay began building his fifth 3 Guys supermarket in Avondale in 1974.
-It operated from September 1975 to June 1997, but was plagued with building consent issues and was eventually demolished.
+It operated from September 1975 to June 1997, but was plagued by building consent issues and was eventually demolished.
 Auckland City Council took ownership of the site, selling part of it for private development in 2001.

 Most of the site was still vacant in 2019.
 The site became popular for street art in 2017, and a structure was built to host street art in 2021.

 A similarly named "Free Guys Supermarket" opened in Avondale during the COVID-19 pandemic to provide free groceries to low-income households.